Become active in Emory's sustainability efforts

 Green Networking Night

-Emory’s Green Networking Night is a casual evening held each fall and designed to connect students of all disciplines to alumni and professionals working in environmental and sustainability issues.
-This annual events hosts 80-100 local sustainability professionals and over 100 undergraduate and graduate students and is open to all Emory students.
+Emory’s Green Networking is an informal networking opportunity held in February designed to connect students of all disciplines to alumni and professionals working in environmental and sustainability issues.
+This annual event hosts 80-100 local sustainability professionals and over 100 undergraduate and graduate students and is open to all Emory students.